Chillable/Kool/README.md

 # Kool
 Kool, a cool game framework.
+This framework provides simplified Server-Client Communication and organize Modules for Server & Client, later both will be referred as Service and Controller respectively.
+Just like Knit, it also provides developer freedom to write bootstrap code.
+The functionalities of Services and Controller are extensible.
+This my personal game framework so the API is similar to Knit.